 [3] Parking requirements.

-(a) Dwelling units- a minimum of one (1) parking space shall be provided on site for each dwelling unit.
+(a) Dwelling units--a minimum of one (1) parking space shall be provided on site for each dwelling unit.
 A parking space shall be considered nine (9) feet wide by twenty (20) feet long.
 Said parking space can be located within a garage subject to accessory building requirements.

-(b) Commercial (non-residential) uses- all parking requirements shall be met as established within Chapter 26.
+(b) Commercial (non-residential) uses--all parking requirements shall be met as established within Chapter 26.

-[3] Fence requirements.
+[4] Fence requirements.